charlesreid1/asmodeus/README.md

 This bot will manage a website with Pelican, a static page generator for Python.

+The pelican site uses the [Atom Hammer Pelican Theme](http://github.com/charlesreid1/atom-hammer-theme), a custom Pelican theme I created for this purpose.

 ### Tools Required

 To install Pelican, use pip: